Matrix orthogonality in the plane versus scalar orthogonality in a Riemann surface: Applications to tiling models

 and therefore the function $\lambda$ defined in \eqref{def of lambda RS} is also meromorphic on $\mathcal{M}$.

 Theorem \ref{thm: double contour integrals simplifications} below is our general result for tiling models with doubly periodic weightings.
 If $\mathcal{M}$ is a connected Riemann surface of genus $0$, then formula \eqref{I simplified in thm} provides a new double contour formula representation of $K$.
 The main advantage of this formula is that all the quantities involving the (potentially large) parameters $L$, $M$ and $N$ are now scalar.
-This formula can be viewed as a generalization of \cite[Theorem 3.2]{Charlier}, which was valid for the very particular $2 \times 2$ matrix weight \eqref{def of W}.
 If $\mathcal{M}$ has either no genus (this is the case if $\mathcal{M}$ is not a connected Riemann surface), or if $\mathcal{M}$ has genus $1$ or more, then formula \eqref{I simplified in thm} does not apply.
 In this case we instead give a new representation of the kernel which involve a scalar kernel in a Riemann surface, see formula \eqref{simplif I on Riemann surface} below.
 Here too, all the quantities involving the parameters $L$, $M$ and $N$ are scalar.
 Therefore, we expect that this formula also leads to a simpler asymptotic analysis than \eqref{DK formula}, although we admit that this still remains to be shown in a concrete situation.

 \begin{theorem} Suppose that $A$ satisfies Assumption \ref{ass: matrix A}.
-Let $\mathcal{M}$ be an $r$-sheeted Riemann surface such that the functions $\widehat{\lambda}$, $\e$ and $\e^{-1}$ defined in \eqref{def of lambda hat}, \eqref{def of efrak RS}, \eqref{def of efrak inv RS} are meromorphic, and define $R_{N/r}^{\lambda}$ as in \eqref{def of RM}.
+Let $\mathcal{M}$ be an $r$-sheeted Riemann surface such that the functions $\widehat{\lambda}$, $\e$ and $\widehat{\e}$ defined in \eqref{def of lambda hat}, \eqref{def of efrak RS}, \eqref{def of efrak inv RS} are meromorphic, and define $R_{N/r}^{\lambda}$ as in \eqref{def of RM}.
 The formula \eqref{DK formula} can be simplified as follows:

 If furthermore $\mathcal{M}$ is of genus $0$, then the right-hand-side of \eqref{simplif I on Riemann surface} can be further simplified into